joycejoyce/100-days-of-code/r2-log.md

 **Today's Progress**: Learn 1) Tailwind 2) AWS: Cognito, Lambda, API Gateway

 **Thoughts:** Tailwind can save efforts on naming element classes.

+### Day 16: July 30, 2020

+**Today's Progress**: Learning how to create Serverless App on AWS.

+**Thoughts:** Watching YouTube video is so much faster than searching through the document.